Deviled Potatoes (A Fun Twist on Classic Deviled Eggs!)

 I discovered this recipe while planning a brunch for guests who didn’t eat eggs, and it quickly became a favorite.
 The texture is velvety, the flavor is tangy and slightly smoky, and they look just as beautiful on a platter as traditional deviled eggs.

 They’re perfect for Easter brunch, potlucks, or holiday parties, and they can even be made ahead — making entertaining stress-free and delicious.
+Try these deviled potatoes with creamy crack dip or cowboy mashed potato casserole, or enjoy them alongside classic chicken salad sandwiches.

 Recipe Card